 In addition, a shift in the ultimate motive of malware authors has led to malware becoming more difficult to detect and remove.
 In the past, malware’s sole purpose was to gain author notoriety.
 These days, malware is often used for financial gain.

 Take Botnets, for instance.
 Billions have been lost to Botnets through bank fraud, identity theft, phishing, spam, and DDoS attacks.

-As cybercrime activity rose in frequency and sophistication last year, relying on a patchwork plan against malware exposes your IT infrastructure to all manners of attack.
-More importantly, organizations should safeguard each endpoint in your network through multiple layers of detection and remediation to ensure every asset is secure and malware-free.
+As cybercrime activity rose in frequency and sophistication last year, relying on a patchwork plan against malware exposes your IT infrastructure to all manners of attacks.
+More importantly, organizations should safeguard each endpoint in their network through multiple layers of detection and remediation to ensure every asset is secure and malware-free.

 Secure Your IT Network With This 3-Step Plan Against Malware